sergodeeva/sergodeeva.github.io/_posts/2018-06-29-my-first-programming-meetup-experience.md

 <img src="{{ site.url }}/assets/post_images/2018-06-29-google-ml.jpg" style="display:block"/>

 By the way, if I started talking about the food, so far the best meetup food I ate was during Singapore Python User Group meetup hosted by [Zendesk](https://www.zendesk.com/jobs/singapore/).
-Until now can't forget those butter prawns and delicious beef... (sad there was no beer, but still... as Russians say "daryonomy konyu v zuby ne smotryat" which means thay if you got something free, you should not complain).
+Until now can't forget those butter prawns and delicious beef... (sad there was no beer, but still... as Russians say "daryonomy konyu v zuby ne smotryat" which means that if you got something free, you should not complain).

 There was one thing on all the meetups that I completly did not expect though.
 What I imagined about meetups was: a group of "hardcore" programmers meet, drink beer, eat pizza and talk about coding.
 In reality so far I got an impression that **high percent of people attending programming meetups are not programmers at all**:
 1. Some people apparently just come to eat.
 So they grab the food and leave once they done with their dinner :)